SURFscz/SRAMsync/README.md

 script of the CuaScriptGenerator class.
 When a user gets added and CBS accounting is needed, this class injects the appropriate command for this.
 The same holds true for removing a user.
-The resulting bash script needs to be executed in order for the generated command to take affect.
+The resulting bash script needs to be executed in order for the generated command to take effect.

 #### CbaScriptGenerator configuration